Sées: Geography

 It lies on the river Orne 3 mi from its source and 13 mi north-by-northeast of Alençon.
 Sées station has rail connections to Argentan, Caen and Le Mans.

+Sées along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

+Land distribution

+The 2018 CORINE Land Cover assessment shows the vast majority of the land in the commune, 59% (495 ha) is Arable land.
+The rest of the land is Meadows at 29%, Urbanised areas cover 5%, Industrial and commercial areas are 3% and the remaining 4% (178 ha) is Forest.

 Name

 The town's name derives from the Latin (civitas) Sagiensis "city of the Sagii", a Gaulish tribe that turned it into its capital city.
 The traditional spelling was Séez, which has been retained by the Church; the Diocese of Séez is headed by the Bishop of Séez.
 However, the spelling Sées was adopted for the town by the civil authorities following Napoleon's successful Italian campaign of 1796–7, one result of which was to bring another (Savoyan) Séez into France.

 History

 The first bishop of Sées was St Lain, who lived about the fourth century.
 In the ninth century, Sées was a fortified town and fell prey to the Normans.
 At that period Sées had two distinct parts: the Orne: the bishop's borough to the north and the new count's borough (Bourg le Comte) to the south.
 The counts of Alençon took control in 1356.
 It was captured and recaptured in the wars between Henry II of England and his sons.
 In the Hundred Years' War it was one of the first towns of Normandy to fall into the hands of the English, in 1418.
 Pillaged by the Protestants during the Wars of Religion, Sées attached itself to the Catholic League in 1589, but voluntarily surrendered to Henry IV of France in 1590.